 Thousands of motorcyclists are injured on Australia’s roads every year and most involve collisions with other vehicles caused by a negligent third party driver.
 The majority of motorcycle accidents occur at road junctions and the most common incident involves a car driver turning right into the path of an oncoming motorcycle.
 The other main category of accident involves compromised road surfaces and the party responsible for the construction, repair, maintenance, obstruction, condition or damage may be held liable in a motorcycle accident compensation claim if they have failed to take reasonable precautions to reduce the potential danger for road users.
 In some jurisdictions there is a non-fault compensation scheme in operation.

-The ability of a motorcycle accident solicitor to recover damages in a compensation claim has a statutory time limit.
 The basic limitation period is three years from the date of the accident however there are exceptions to the general rule.
-For minors time does not start to run until the 18th birthday and for those with mental illness, time does not start to run until full capacity is regained.
+For minors time does not start to run until the 18th birthday and for those with mental illness, time does not start to run until full mental capacity is regained.

 The fact that there is a three year time limit does not mean that matters can be left until the last minute as most solicitors who deal with motorcycle accident compensation claims will require sufficient time to fully investigate matters prior to the expiry of the time limit, especially if they intend using the no win no fee scheme and will therefore be at financial risk.